KasiChennupati/KasiChennupati/README.md

 - 🤔 I’m looking for help with ...
 - 💬 Ask me about
 - 📫 How to reach me:
-  You ccan reach out to me on my
+  You can reach out/ follow me on:
   [Linked In](https://www.linkedin.com/in/kasichennupati/)

-- 😄 Pronouns: ...
+- 😄 Pronouns: He/Him
-- ⚡ Fun fact: ...
+- ⚡ Fun fact:
+I'm a Mechanical Engineer
 -->